sourcegraph/about/handbook/engineering/security/index.md

 ### Learning

-After the each release, we hold a [retrospective](https://about.sourcegraph.com/retrospectives).
-We try to understand the degree to which we achieved the goals we communicaed at the beginning of the iteration.
-We idenitfy what went well and what our opportunities for imporvement.
-We actively choose one of the things we've learned, and target its improvement.
+After the each iteration, we hold a [retrospective](https://about.sourcegraph.com/retrospectives).
+We try to understand the degree to which we achieved the goals we communicaed at the beginning.
+We idenitfy what went well and what our opportunities for imporvemen, and actively choose one of the things we've learned, and improve it.

 ## Members